bennidi/mbassador/README.md

 <h3>1.1.7</h3>

  + Console Logger not added to message bus instances by default -> use addErrorHandler(IPublicationErrorHandler.ConsoleLogger)
- + Fixed race conditions in subscription and of WeakConcurrentSet.contains()
+ + Fixed race conditions in net.engio.mbassy.subscription.Subscription and of WeakConcurrentSet.contains()
- + Improved message hierarchy handling: Now interfaces, enums , (abstract) classes all work in all combinations
+ + Improved message hierarchy handling: Now interfaces, enums , (abstract) classes should work in all combinations
  + Prevented dispatcher threads from dying on exceptions
  + Improved test-infrastructure and increased test-coverage
  + Thanks for your feedback!